Whowong/CHH/GitLab/README.md

         - echo "Application successfully deployed."Start a new pipeline to run your build and deployment.

 6.5.3 You can now create a new pipeline and run your deployment once the build has completed.
+As a reminder, you will need to manually trigger the deploy job as it is set as manual step.

 Your code should now be deployed to the app service.
 You can validate this by looking for the URL in the app service inside Azure Portal.
 Now that you created your deploy token and deployment pipeline I wanted to add some context.
 There are some pre-defined variables such as $CI_DEPLOY_USER and $CI_DEPLOY_PASSWORD similar to the $CI_PROJECT_NAME we used before.
 These are built in to GitLab that you can leverage.
 When we created the deploy token we had to use “gitlab-deploy-token” as the name.
 GitLab will automatically use the values in that token when you reference it with $CI_DEPLOY_USER and $CI_DEPLOY_PASSWORD.

-## 7. Branching and policies

-Overview: During this time you have been able to commit directly to the main branch which is not a good best practice.
-Here we will go over how you can lock that down to make your pipelines more stable.

-7.1	Here we are going to protect the branches so you cant check in directly.

-7.2	In your project go to “Settings” then “Repository”

-7.3	Expand the “Protected Branches” section

-7.4	In the branch section the main branch is already protected but we want to enhance this.
-Change “Allowed to push” from “Maintainers” to “No one”

-Now that you have set the protection, you should not be able to checkin directly to the main branch.
-This is a great way to protect your main branch and ensure only merge requests are the route to bring in new code.

-## 8. Security
+## 7. Security

 Overview: We now have a CI/CD pipeline, but we should take it a step further.
 Lets go over how easy it is to integrate security scanning into your pipeline.

-8.1	Return back to the pipeline editor.
+7.1	Return back to the pipeline editor.
 Go to CI/CD section then “Editor”.

-8.2 We will be updating your pipeline templates with the following:
+7.2 We will be updating your pipeline templates with the following:
-  8.2.1	Replace the stages with the following:
+  7.2.1	Replace the stages with the following:
   ```
   stages:
     - buildAzureEnvironment